|Oracle® Enterprise Manager Lifecycle Management Administrator's Guide

 From the Targets menu, select Middleware.

-Alternatively, you can launch this as a procedure from Middleware Provisioning page.
+You can also launch this as a procedure from Middleware Provisioning page.
 To do so, from Enterprise menu, select Provisioning and Patching, then select Middleware provisioning.
 On the Middleware Provisioning page, from the deployment procedures table, select Scale up/Scale out Middleware, and click Launch.
 In this case you will need to provide the source information by selecting the WebLogic domain that needs to be extended.

 In the Working Directory field, specify the directory on the Administration Server machine where the domain scale up related files are temporarily stored.
+A minimum of one GB of directory space is required to store the temporary files.
 If this directory is not present, it will be created.
 When the scale up operation has been completed, the directory and its contents will be deleted.

 Note:The Working Directory must not be created under the Middleware Home or the WebLogic Domain Home directory.